datazuul/datazuul.github.io/topics/development/tools/github.com/_posts/2022-03-14-github-basics.md

 $ git push -u origin main
 ```

-After first command line usage you can further use git client in netbeans.
+After first command line usage you can further use git client in your IDE.